apify/actor-templates/templates/python-start-scrape-single-page/README.md

 # BeautifulSoup & Requests template

-Example of a web scraper that uses Python Requests to scrape HTML from URLs provided on input, parses it using BeautifulSoup, gets all headings of the page and saves results to the storage.
+Example of a web scraper that uses Python Requests to scrape HTML from a URL provided on input, parses it using BeautifulSoup, gets all headings of the page and saves results to the storage.

 ## Getting Started